DAF201/2022_fall_school_garbage/Logic.md

 ## Universal Set, Empty Set and Singleton Set

-The universal set U is the set containing everything currently under consideration.
+The universal set U is the set containing everything currently under consideration

 The empty set (aka null set) is the set with no elements.
-Symbolized ∅, but {} also used.
+Symbolized ∅, but {} also used

-A set with one element is called a singleton set.
+A set with one element is called a singleton set

 ## Venn Diagrams